datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 o) controls the width of the space below the plot

 {choose-answers: 4}
 ?
 Without the line `legend.position="none"` what would change on the plot?
-(Try removing that line of code and regenerating the plot to see what chagnes!)
+(Try removing that line of code and regenerating the plot to see what changes!)

 C) A legend containing steak preference options would be present along the bottom of the plot
 o) A legend containing steak preference options would be present to the right of the plot